pwicz/sem-uni/Docs/Backlog/Backlog.md

 # Wont-haves:

 - User
     - An employee won't be able to approve jobs
 - Job
     - Jobs will not be scheduled across several days
 - Schedule
+    - Scheduler won't be able to finish a Job by distributing the workload for one Job over multiple days
 - Clusters